-The minimum feed-in tariffs are the amounts that your electricity retailer must pay you for solar energy you export to the grid.
-Electricity retailers choose the amounts they pay but cannot pay you less than the minimum feed-in tariffs we set.
+The minimum feed-in tariffs are the minimum amounts your electricity retailer must pay you for exporting solar energy.
+Electricity retailers choose the amounts they pay but must not pay you less than the minimum.

 Minimum feed-in tariff review 2025–26